techidaily/site-games-able/source/_posts/opera-gx-and-edge-combat-ultimate-gaming-browser-winner.md

  So far, we have compared three features that both web browsers share.
 However, some features are exclusive to Opera GX and others to Microsoft Edge:

-* Opera GX has[RGX Mode](https://www.makeuseof.com/opera-gx-rgx-mode/) , which enhances all photos and videos you see in the web browser.
+* Opera GX has [RGX Mode](https://www.makeuseof.com/opera-gx-rgx-mode/) , which enhances all photos and videos you see in the web browser.
 The feature is easy to enable and works without upgrading your GPU.
-* Microsoft Edge has[Clarity Boost](https://www.makeuseof.com/windows-edge-clarity-boost-enable-disable/) , which enhances the visual quality of cloud gaming, video streaming, and game graphics.
+* Microsoft Edge has [Clarity Boost](https://www.makeuseof.com/windows-edge-clarity-boost-enable-disable/) , which enhances the visual quality of cloud gaming, video streaming, and game graphics.
 * Opera GX features Live Wallpapers, which are dynamic wallpapers that you can apply to your Desktop background.
 These react to all actions you make inside and outside of Opera GX.
 * Microsoft Edge has a library of games accessible from the sidebar.
 Most of the games here are titles found on the Microsoft Store, so by accessing them from here, you no longer have to download them on your desktop.